ndk/k8sConfig/README.md

 #  - secretName: tls-secret-ideahopper-org
 ```

-Note: the last three lines are commented out.
+Note: the last four lines are commented out.
 This is the SSL/https configuration - we'll get to this in the next section...

 It won't work if you try to create the ingress with: